oxo42/drox/README.md

 ```

 I do the install in my `.profile` because I want to push it out over puppet.
-That way on my first login, my profile gets set up
+That way on my first login, my profile gets set up.